adeniyistephen/testbet/README.md

 # testbet

-A test for Job interview
+A go REST client for retrieving sport odds from a specified API and populating it into a mongoDB instance.